jaypeng2015/cloudinary-to-s3/README.md

 # Cloudinary to S3

-Move uploaded or fetched images from Cloudinary to an existing AWS s3 bucket
+Download uploaded or fetched images from Cloudinary and then upload to an existing AWS s3 bucket.